jsdaiustc/GAMP_MD/README.md

 # GAMP_MD
 MATLAB codes for the paper: Zheng Cao, Jisheng Dai, Weichao Xu and Weizu Xiong.
-"Fast Frequency Sparsity Learning Approach for Missing Data-Resistant Bearing Fault Diagnosis"
+"Fast Frequency Sparsity Learning Approach for Missing Data-Resistant Bearing Fault Diagnosis."
+IEEE Transactions on Instrumentation and Measurement, 2025.

 "Experiment_Case_II.m" will generate Fig. 15 and Fig. 16 in the paper.